yiz569/cse230-fa21-final-project/README.md

 # How to play the game

-A Klotski board contains ten blocks of different sizes to slide around on the game board: one $2 \times 2$ square, four $1 \times 1$ squares, and five
+A Klotski board contains ten blocks of different sizes to slide around on the game board: one 2 * 2 square, four 1 * 1 squares, and five 1 * 2 rectangles.
-$1 \times 2$ rectangles.
 At any time, two of the twenty spots on the board are always empty.
 The blocks cannot rotate or exit the board.
 The game ends when the largest block reaches the bottom center before it can exit.